A Utility Worker Was Trimming Branches And Was Electrocuted: Now What

 However, there are often other parties whose negligence may be responsible for a utility worker’s electric shock injury or electrocution and, thus, who can be sued for pain and suffering compensation or wrongful death.

-A utility worker who suffers an electric shock injury or is electrocuted while trimming trees and branches as part of his or her job will have a case for Workers’ Compensation benefits against his or her employer.
+A utility worker who suffers an electric shock injury or is electrocuted while trimming trees and branches as part of his or her job will have a case for Workers’ Comp benefits against his or her employer.

 In the event of an electric shock injury, Workers’ Comp will likely cover medical bills and lost wages.
 In the event that the utility worker loses his or her life as a result of electrocution, the Workers’ Compensation laws will likely cover the worker’s family’s actual expenses and the ongoing “cost” of losing their family member’s or loved one’s companionship, emotional and financial support and parental guidance to minor children.